 The student must perform various actions as evidence of making NC her/his permanent home (a place to which she/he intends to always return).

 Because it is difficult to determine your intent, your actions must be evaluated and taken into consideration.
-The Manual to Assist the Public Higher Education Institutions of North Carolina in the Matter of Student Residence Classification for Tuition Purposes lists the following considerations which may be significant
+The State Residence Classification Manual lists the following considerations which may be significant:

 - Where do you live?
 With parents or family?
 Independently?